qasimwarraich/VAMR_Summary/VAMR.md

           it is also invariant to view point changes as the eigenvalues are not effected by rotation.
 It is not however scale invariant.
-        - Affine illumination: Derivatives are invariant by definition to constant.
+        - Affine illumination: Derivatives are invariant by definition to constant illumination changes.
 Also when scaled linearly will also rescale the eigen values.
         - It is also invariant to monotonic illumination changes as they are Harris relies of local maxima.